 You've reached (Dr) Steve O'Shea, once upon a time curator at NIWA and once upon a time professor at AUT, squid chaser, but nowadays someone spending time in the city of Bordeaux, southwestern France, writing of my life and some of the more unusual twists in it that have led to my current status and latest adventure.
 I am almost done.

 I studied cephalopods, that is 'octopus and squid,' and the marine environment for nearly 25 years, during which time I participated in many expeditions, from sampling seamounts, deep-sea fishing, to chasing the Giant Squid.
 My exploits have seen me travel extensively on expeditions around New Zealand, the Bonin Islands in southern Japan and Sea of Cortez, using submersibles, nets, deep-sea robots and sleds.
-In a Discovery Channel first way back in 2001 my team even caught and filmed juvenile giant squid off New Zealand; we had them in tanks aboard a ship but sadly all died during an attempt to rear them.
-Our approach was a simple numbers game - there must be hundreds of thousands of juvenile giant squid for every adult; all we had to do was catch the juvenile and grow it up in captivity in an aquarium ..... a very big aquarium.
-Unfortunately it was easier said than done; I do hope someone achieves it one day because I'd like everyone to have an opportunity to see this magnificent animal alive for themselves.
-The alternative, the approach of my peers, had been to find the live adult in its natural environment - an approach that had remained but a dream until Dr Tsunemi Kubodera achieved it more than a decade later in 2012.
+In a Discovery Channel first way back in 2001 my team even caught and filmed juvenile giant squid off New Zealand; we had them in tanks aboard a ship but sadly all died during our attempt to rear them.
+Our approach was a simple - there must be hundreds of thousands of juvenile giant squid for every adult - all we had to do was catch the juvenile and grow it up in captivity ..... in a very big aquarium.
+Unfortunately it was easier said than done.
+That said, I do hope someone achieves it one day because I'd like everyone to have an opportunity to see this magnificent animal alive for themselves.
+The alternative, the approach of my peers, had been to search for the relatively rare adult - an idea that remained a dream until Dr Tsunemi Kubodera went eyeball-to-eyeball with one more than a decade later in 2012.
 The smile on his face was priceless.

-Over my career I have published more than 40 papers on squid, octopus, whales, fisheries and conservation, and been involved in a dozen-or-so documentaries on the subject of giant and colossal squid, and conservation.
-This isn't a lot actually, though my career was cut short quite unexpectedly.
+Over my career I have published more than 40 papers on squid, octopus, whales, fisheries and conservation, and been involved in a dozen-or-so documentaries.
+This isn't a lot actually, but my career was cut short.
 I guess that's what this website is all about.
 An explanation as to how and why.
 Before I get to that though, here's a little bit about me.